kidd93/Horiseon-Strategies/README.md

 # Horiseon strategies
 The following are changes implemented to the index.html and style.css style sheets.

-* Change the title from website to Horiseon.
+* Changed the title from website to Horiseon.

 * Switched from <div> to <section> in lines 11, 26, 28, 50, 51, and 73.
 To separate each of the sections better.